OpenClassrooms-Student-Center/Project-10-Bank-API/.github/ISSUE_TEMPLATE/profile-feature.md

 After successfully logging in, a user should be able to:

 - [ ] See their profile page
-- [ ] Which should contain their first name
+- [ ] See their first name on the profile page
 - [ ] See placeholder bank account information